jaszmine/freeWill/README.md

 your move zuckerberg.

 ## ✨ motivation ✨
-- i saw this video with something similar, but it only showed like the first 10 lines of code
+- i saw this video with something similar, but it only showed like the first 10 lines of code, & the tree was shaped funky, like when have u ever seen a christmas tree that's a literal equilateral triangle
-- and all the comments were in russian
+- also all the comments were in russian
 - so i made it work lol

 ## how to use